Engagement Session Style Guide

 Review guide for style tips

-Schedule hair and makeup appointments
+Schedule hair and makeup appointments (remember hair at the beach is always challenging!)

 Choose your outfits